etro-js/etro-js.github.io/docs/reference/dynamic-properties.md

 ## Functions

-Functions are functions that are called every frame to get the current value.
+Functions are JavaScript functions that are called every frame to get the current value.
 They are useful for creating custom animations:

 ```ts
 const effect = new etro.effect.Channels({